Office: 736 Salk Hall

-Dr. Ensor is a founding member of the Scientific Council on Pharmacy and Pharmacology in the International Society for Heart and Lung Transplantation, and served as the council chair from 2012-2013.
+Dr. Ensor is a founding member of the Scientific Council on Pharmacy and Pharmacology in the International Society for Heart and Lung Transplantation (ISHLT), and served as the Chairman from 2012-2013.
+He also served as the American College of Clinical Pharmacy (ACCP) Immunology and Transplantation Practice and Research Network Chairman from 2015-16.
 He has published numerous papers and actively reviews for several journals in the field, including the Journal of Heart and Lung Transplantation, and the American Journal of Transplantation.
 He currently serves as the Transplant Pharmacotherapy Section Editor for Progress in Transplantation.

 Dr. Ensor's research includes antibody-mediated rejection (AMR), precision medicine-guided use of immunomodulators, chronic lung allograft dysfunction therapeutics, and viral infections in the immunocompromised host.
 He is the Principal Investigator on two actively recruiting clinical trials in pulmonary AMR and an Institute for Personalized Medicine Grant investigating IMPDH-targeted mycophenolate exposure after lung transplantation.

 PharmD, University of Rhode Island College of Pharmacy 2007

 Pharmacy Practice Residency, Virginia Commonwealth University / Medical College of Virginia Hospitals 2008